The big quizz on Leonardo da Vinci

 Japanese woodblock prints: What`s going on here?

 East is such a delicate matter.
 Especially when it comes to Japan: there were legends composed about the eccentricities and strange passions of its residents.
 Traditional Japanese woodblock print is not exception.
 Sometimes you could understand what the artist had in mind only after reading its title.
-Test yourself and find out if you could think like the Japanese?12 questions42 passed the test
+Test yourself and find out if you could think like the Japanese?12 questions48 completed the test

 East or West?